-PSI 300 CONGRESS (W)
+PSI 300 3 CONGRESS (W)

 A study of the organizational structure of Congress, the nature of its processes, and the behavior of its members.
 Specific topics include Constitutional powers, the role and importance of the committee and party systems, congressional decision making, and Congressional interaction with other parts of the political system.
 Prerequisite: PSI 101.
-Fall, odd years.

-PSI 301 3 THE PRESIDENCY (W)
+THE PRESIDENCY (W)